Concrete

 README file from

-A lightweight text styling, color highlighting, and structural outliner plugin for Obsidian.
+A reactive variable system, spatial overlay workspace, and structural outliner plugin for Obsidian.

-Define custom text wrappers, inline color styles, CSS variables, and dash-based outline levels directly inside your notes using a simple, readable syntax — no settings menus required.
+Define custom text wrappers, inline color styles, CSS variables, and structural layouts directly inside your notes using a simple, readable syntax.
+Create floating sticky notes, copy styled content to external apps, and protect LaTeX from formatting collisions — all from a single :::vars block.

 Features